 Sets the size and composition of the deck.
 “9–Ace” is a 24-card deck consisting of nine through Ace in each suit.
 “8–Ace” is a 28-card deck with eight through Ace in each suit.
 “7–Ace” is a 32-card deck with seven through Ace.

-“Yes” requires the dealer to bid at the end of the second round of bidding if everyone else has passed.
-“No” does not require the dealer to bid; if everyone passes, the deal advances and cards are redealt.
+“Yes” requires the dealer (or last bidder) to bid at the end of the second round of bidding if everyone else has passed.
+“No” does not require the dealer (last bidder) to bid; if everyone passes, the deal advances and cards are redealt.
+This option appears as “Stick the last bidder” when “Dealer bids first” is set to “Yes.”

 “Yes” allows players holding at least three 9s or 10s to exchange them for three cards from the blind when it is their turn to bid (with 7-Ace, it’s three 7s and 8s; with 8-Ace, three 8s and 9s).
 “No” requires players to play with the cards they were dealt.